timothyb0912/blog/_posts/2021-12-24-Personal-data-science.md

 ## Why should we maintain personal data science projects?

-Why should we spend our limited and precious time doing personal data science?
+Now that we know what personal data science is, why should we spend our limited and precious time doing it?
-As mentioned earlier, we have a competitive advantage here.
+As mentioned in the introduction, we have a competitive advantage in this subject.
-However, the case for performing personal data science is deeper than this.
+However, the case for practicing personal data science is deeper than this.

 "As knowledge workers,
 our mood is one of the largest determinants of our productivity" (Tiago Forte.)